UW-geophysics-edu/ess-107-intro-to-ice/README.md

 - The challenge of building and infrastructure construction in the presence of permafrost soils
 - Projections of future permafrost change and their certainty

+**Quantitative Assignment #1**   Quantify the cryosphere and its human impacts.
+Students will identify a feature of interest such as a permafrost region, glacier, ice cap, or ice-covered lake.
+After a discussion of Open Science principles, students will use open datasets to quantify the physical properties and societal relevance of this feature.

 4. Sea Ice and Icebergs
 - Motivation: Impact of sea ice decline on Arctic first people.